-- (1) Rooms or accommodations in hotels (as defined in Section 4.32.020); - (2) Boarding houses or lodging houses which are rented to transient guests for a period of less than thirty (30) consecutive days; - (3) Housing accommodations in a hospital, convent, monastery, church, religious facility, extended care facility, asylum, nonprofit home for the aged; - (4) Dormitories owned and operated by an institution of higher education, or a high school or elementary school; - (5) Rental units located on a parcel containing two (2) or fewer dwelling units; - (6) Rental units within a common interest development, except when the rental unit's landlord owns fifty (50) percent or more of the units in the common interest development; - (7) Rental units owned or operated by any government agency; - (8) Rental units that require intake, case management or counseling as part of the occupation, and an occupancy agreement; or rental units subject to a covenant or agreement, such as a density bonus housing agreement, inclusionary housing agreement or an affordable housing agreement, with a government agency, including the city, the housing authority, the state of California, or the federal government, restricting the rental rate that may be charged for that unit.
+- 1. Rooms or accommodations in hotels (as defined in Section 4.32.020); - 2.
+Boarding houses or lodging houses which are rented to transient guests for a period of less than 30 consecutive days; - 3.
+Housing accommodations in a hospital, convent, monastery, church, religious facility, extended care facility, asylum, nonprofit home for the aged; - 4.
+Dormitories owned and operated by an institution of higher education, or a high school or elementary school; - 5.
+Rental units located on a parcel containing two or fewer dwelling units; - 6.
+Rental units within a common interest development, except when the rental unit's landlord owns 50% or more of the units in the common interest development; - 7.
+Rental units owned or operated by any government agency; - 8.
+Rental units that require intake, case management or counseling as part of the occupation, and an occupancy agreement; or rental units subject to a covenant or agreement, such as a density bonus housing agreement, inclusionary housing agreement or an affordable housing agreement, with a government agency, including the city, the housing authority, the state of California, or the federal government, restricting the rental rate that may be charged for that unit.

 "Tenant" means a person entitled by a written or oral agreement to occupy a rental unit to the exclusion of others, and actually occupy said rental unit.

 (Ord.
+5326, 2002; Ord.
+5340 § 1, 2003; Ord.
+5910 § 1, 2018; Ord.
 5922 § 2, 2019; Ord.
-5910 § 1, 2018; Ord.
-5340 § 1, 2003; Ord.
-5326, 2002)
+6019, 2/6/2024)